babashka/cli/API.md

 Command dispatcher.

-  Dispatches on longest matching command entry in `table` by matching commands to the `:cmds` vector and invoking the correspondig `:fn`.
+  Dispatches on longest matching command entry in `table` by matching commands to the `:cmds` vector and invoking the corresponding `:fn`.

   Table is in the form: